 C.1 General

-Editor’s Note: Clarification between access tokens used for existing CAPIF implementations and access tokens used for northbound CAPIF implementations are FFS.

 The information in this annex provides a description of the access token used in the ‘Method 3 – TLS with OAuth token’ authentication and authorisation method (see clause 6.5.2.3) and access token used in RNAA (see clause 6.5.3).
 Characterization of the access token, how to obtain the access token, how to validate the access token, and how to refresh the access token is explained.